 In traditional chinese medicine the Lungs are responsible for what is called defensive Chi.
 This defensive chi acts as a shield against external pathogens entering the body, therefore to increase your lung chi will greatly assist in the building of a stronger immune system.

 If you look at the pictures on this page, the first picture represent the technique of alternate nostril breathing that brings balance to the internal pathways called ( nadi ) a term used in yoga for pathway.

 The second picture shows the stance to be adopted and the focused slow movements of chi gong that will affect the specific organs of the lungs and associated meridians.

 The third picture is a diagram of the actual chinese meridian and lungs pathway that carry its vital essence chi.
 When we practice chi gong we stimulate the lungs vitality and its pathway allowing for a increase of this vital energy.

-The class will be taught in a slightly knees bent standing position ( for chi gong ) that assist to ground you and lengthen your spine.
+With Chi gong a slightly knees bent standing position is adopted that assist to ground you and lengthen your spine.

 For pranyama either sitting or lying down positions are able to be adopted with the aid of supports ( blankets, bolsters and straps ) that will assist the spine to be long and the chest and rib cage to be open.